Farewell, Syl: Fowles exit fueling Lynx in push for playoffs | Times Leader

 “It has not gotten comfortable.
 As a matter of fact, it’s gotten worse,” Fowles said during a video interview this week, reflecting on the season-long attention.
 “But I will say through the mix of it all, I do appreciate the love and the support that I’ve been getting in every city.
 It’s definitely fulfilling knowing that you have true fans behind you who’ve been there since day one and that acknowledge the things that you’ve done throughout this league, so that makes you feel good.”

-Fowles was acquired in a trade with Chicago, which drafted the Miami native with the second overall pick in 2008 out of LSU.
+Fowles was acquired in 2015 in a trade with Chicago, which drafted the Miami native with the second overall pick in 2008.
 The four-time Olympic gold medalist has four WNBA Defensive Player of the Year awards in in her vast trophy collection, and she was named league MVP in 2017.
-She also won the 2015 and 2017 WNBA Finals MVP awards while helping the Lynx win their last two of the four titles they won in a seven-year span.
-Fowles is also the league’s career leader in field goal percentage, rebounds and double-doubles.
+She also won the 2015 and 2017 WNBA Finals MVP awards while helping the Lynx earn their last two of four titles in a seven-year span.

 Fowles has no desire to stay involved in sports after this.
 She has nearly completed her degree in mortuary science, only needing to pass the national board exams, and has two funeral industry job offers waiting for her in Florida.
 That’s on hold for now, until the Lynx are done playing.